tripl-ai/arc/docs-src/content/_index.md

 When you contribute code, you affirm that the contribution is your original work and that you license the work to the project under the project’s open source license.
 Whether or not you state this explicitly, by submitting any copyrighted material via pull request, email, or other means you agree to license the material under the project’s open source license and warrant that you have the legal authority to do so.

+## Support

+For questions around use (which are not clear from the documentation) post a new 'issue' in the [questions](https://github.com/tripl-ai/questions/issues) repository.
+This repository acts as a forum where questions can be posted, discussed and searched.

+For commercial support requests please [contact us](mailto:contact@tripl.ai) via email.

 ## Attribution

 Thanks to the following projects: